Critical Illness Insurance

 There are lots of different policies available and all of them cover slightly different variations of illnesses and stages.
 For example, the cheaper policies might seem great value but they are likely to cover you for fewer illnesses or they may only pay out if you have stage three cancer for example, rather than stage one.

-It’s really worth talking to a financial adviser if you think you need critical illness insurance as they’ll be able to navigate you through the complex jargon and make sure you end up with the best policy for you in your circumstances.
+It’s really worth talking to a qualified protection adviser if you think you need critical illness insurance as they’ll be able to navigate you through the complex jargon and make sure you end up with the best policy for you in your circumstances.

 If you do need to claim on your policy and your illness is covered, your insurer will make a one off tax-free payment to you which you can use to pay for any of your expenses including the mortgage, your other household bills, any medical bills and other expenses.